 A lot of current parenting advice recommends parents to be constantly "in sync" with their kids.
 It tells parents to be physically close to and in harmony with their children and to anticipate and immediately respond to their every need.
-The advice is building upon attachment theory and research, which show that higher parental sensitivity and reflective functioning are beneficial for child development and secure attachment formation.
+The advice is building upon attachment theory and research.
+Attachment theory is a psychological framework developed by John Bowlby and later expanded upon by Mary Ainsworth and others.
+It focuses on the emotional bonds and attachments formed between infants and their caregivers, typically their parents.
+The theory posits that these early relationships profoundly influence the child's social, emotional, and cognitive development throughout their life, and that higher parental sensitivity and reflective functioning are beneficial for child development and secure attachment formation.
 Yet, despite its good intentions, this advice misses several important details.
 For example, research revealed that for about 50-70% of the time, parents and children are not "in sync".
 During these times, they may be doing separate activities, such as a child exploring something on their own or a parent working.
 They rather engage in a constant "social dance" comprising being in harmony with each other, failing to do so and repairing this disconnect.
 And it is this flow of connection, disconnection and reconnection that offers children an ideal mixture of parental support and moderate, useful stress that helps growing children's social brains.

-72. According to the passage, current parenting advice
+1. According to the passage, current parenting advice ----.

-- A) suggests that parents should always be physically distant from their children - B) emphasizes the importance of parents being constantly attuned to their children's needs - C) disregards the significance of attachment theory and research - D) encourages parents to ignore their children's needs occasionally - E) advises parents to involve their children in every activity
+- A) suggests that parents should always be physically distant from their children - B) emphasizes the importance of parents being constantly attuned to their children's needs - C) disregards the significance of attachment theory and research - D) encourages parents to ignore their children's needs occasionally - E) advises parents to involve their children in every activity loord